wp-plugins/knews/readme.txt

 2. Segmentation of subscribers by language in different mailing lists.
 3. The WYSIWYG Editor doing module insertion (doing drag).
 4. The submit process.
+5. Statistics: Sign ups, unsubscriptions, newsletter submits, user clicks, user can't read click, etc.
-5. The Clean Blue Template and a sample customisation (Sports Car Magazine).
+6. The Clean Blue Template and a sample customisation (Sports Car Magazine).
-6. The Sweet Barcelona Template and a sample customization (Wine).
+7. The Sweet Barcelona Template and a sample customization (Wine).
-7. The Casablanca Template and a sample customisation (Christmas).
+8. The Casablanca Template and a sample customisation (Christmas).

 == Changelog ==

+= 1.1.2 =

+* Fixed automated submit bug (some users can't submit newsletters, the submit process stopped at 0% forever).
+Thanks to webken.
+* Added import option that allow add mailing lists to old subscriptors trough new CSV.
+Thanks to: Luis Briso de Montiano Aldecoa.
+* Fixed minor translation bug in Arabic language.
+Thanks to: Hasan Yousef.
+* Updated dashboard advices system.
+* Fixed a path bug link to the JavaScript CRON Emulation file.
+* Fixed the selection post issue in the WYSIWYG Knews Editor (some WPML configurations can't switch between languages). thanks to: Hasan Yousef.
+* Fixed an undo image URL change issue in Editor.
+* Fixed the too small image message bug in Editor: Before, show an incorrect permissions error message.
+* Link to videotutorial in the editor added.

 = 1.1.1 =